-Division Name Program Name Description Administration Administration The Administration staff provides leadership and clerical support such as: standard office support as well as, compiling and verifying statistical data or reports, performance measurements, providing criminal histories (approx. 1,000/mo.) for Pretrial which are used to communicate critical information for First Appearance Court that is held 365 day/yr.
+Division Name Program Name Description The Administration staff provides leadership and clerical support such as: standard office support as well as, compiling and verifying statistical data or reports, performance measurements, providing criminal histories (approx. 1,000/mo.) for Pretrial which are used to communicate critical information for First Appearance Court that is held 365 day/yr.
 Provides front desk services for all Court Services visitors.
 Receives, transfers, and/or assists callers.
 Initiates and completes intake process of new probation and community service clients.
 Enters data into the department information system.
 Creates and submits department service work orders.
 Provides coordination department policies and assists with program accreditation.
 Processes department Expunge/Seal Orders.
 Prepares program documentation such as violation reports, affidavits, arrest warrants, statistical reports, etc. Collects, enters and reconciles probation program fees into system for deposit.
 Also, assists with reporting Failures to Appear reports and Citizens Right to Know reporting and other types of violations.
 Assists with grant monitoring and reporting.
 Maintains inventory of assets.
-Maintains and provides support for the department Information System and access to the criminal justice information network equipment including connectivity, security, recertifications and proper operation as required by the FDLE and FBI.
-(Dori Slosberg Monitor fee collections for special funds.
-Adjust budgets Aide and Driver's Ed; Legal for revenues and expenditures as required.
-Review Aids and Aid, and Juvenile supporting documentation provided by agencies to Assistance Det.
+Maintains and provides support for the department Information System and access to the criminal justice information network equipment including connectivity, security, recertifications Administration Administration and proper operation as required by the FDLE and FBI.
+Aids and (Dori Slosberg Driver's Ed; Legal Aid, and Juvenile Monitor fee collections for special funds.
+Adjust budgets for revenues and expenditures as required.
+Review supporting documentation provided by agencies to Assistance Det.
 Center) ensure timely and accurate payments.

-JMHCP is a three (3) year grant award from the Bureau of Justice Assistance.
+Division Name Program Name Description Aids and Assistance Justice and Mental Health Collaboration Grant Program (JMHCP) JMHCP is a three (3) year grant award from the Bureau of Justice Assistance.
 The Program has multiple objectives but the overarching one is to enhance the efforts of partner agencies to better serve those living with mental illness who are at risk of entering or are in the criminal justice system.
-This grant makes possible the addition of a co-responder model (combined law of Justice Assistance.
-The Program has multiple objectives but the overarching one is to enhance the efforts of partner agencies to better serve those living with mental illness who are at risk of entering or are in the criminal justice system.
-This grant makes possible the ustice and ental Health ollaboration rant Program enforcement officer and clinician) along with peer specialists to provide outreach to those who make mental-health related calls.
+This grant makes possible the addition of a co-responder model (combined law enforcement officer and clinician) along with peer specialists to provide outreach to those who make mental-health related calls.
 At a different level, the Program also seeks to better coordinate care between the multiple agencies of the criminal justice and behavioral health systems.
-Other key objectives are to support training and MHCP) research. ental Illness /ork Group The Mental Illness Work Group provides resources to address the mental health treatment needs of those adults involved in the criminal justice system.
+Other key objectives are to support training and research.
+Aids and Assistance Mental Illness Work Group (MIWG) The Mental Illness Work Group provides resources to address the mental health treatment needs of those adults involved in the criminal justice system.
 Funds are used to contract with Meridian Behavioral Healthcare for needed treatment and case management services.
-Court Services manages the payments of medical care, treatment, hospitalization and transportation for any person ill, wounded, or injured during or at the time of arrest. elony Forensics Felony Forensics Division offers competency restoration service and monitoring for felony defendants incompetent to proceed with the legal process.
+Inmate Medical Inmate Medical Court Services manages the payments of medical care, treatment, hospitalization and transportation for any person ill, wounded, or injured during or at the time of arrest.
+Clinical and Therapeutic Programs Felony Forensics Division Felony Forensics Division offers competency restoration service and monitoring for felony defendants incompetent to proceed with the legal process.
 Refers defendants to appropriate treatment provider and monitors defendant treatment progress.
-Maximum supervision is five years State Attorney prepares post-competency decision and referral to appropriate treatment court or prosecution le o rail. ental Health Ilaboration ant Program IHCP) Ental Illness ork Group IWG)
+Maximum supervision is five years State Attorney prepares post-competency decision and referral to appropriate treatment court or prosecution